-I was considering for sometime to add some general pages about Croatia to this website.
-I guess it would be useful for visitors who are not very much familiar with Croatia as a country in whole to have some general intro information as well as some more information about Korcula’s neighboring places and islands that are interesting for possible visit or detour of visitor to Korcula.
+I was considering for some time to add some general pages about Croatia to this website.
+I guess it would be useful for visitors who are not very much familiar with Croatia as a country in whole to have some general intro information as well as some more information about Korcula’s neighbouring places and islands that are interesting for a possible visit/detour of a visitor to Korcula.

 So, here we are – I will be writing more pages and doing more maps with red dots 🙂 .
 I must say that I have ” a thing” about maps too – check my painted maps on my webpage to see…